CarsonScott/Online-Category-Learning/README.md

- # Category learning in real-time
+ # Online Category learning and Classification

 An unsupervised machine-learning algorithm that classifies and adapts to input patterns in real-time.